 Get the AIP from the bank first, because you don’t want to end up putting down a non-refundable deposit, and then being unable to get a loan.

 Visit 99.co and check the location of your desired property on the map.
-Take note of the median prices in the area, such as in condos across the street.
+Take note of the median average prices in the area, such as in condos across the street, as well as competing new launch condos.
 Also take note of the rental rates.

-This helps you to make a fair comparison of prices – a new condo is typically priced at 10 to 15 per cent more than its older counterparts in the area.
+This helps you to make a fair comparison of prices; a new condo is typically priced at 10 to 15% more than its older counterparts in the area (but at times at a lower per square foot price).
 If it costs much more than that, make sure the developer has a justification you can accept.

 You can also use the data as a bargaining chip (e.g. point out that nearby condos have been falling in prices, when trying to negotiate for a lower price).

-If you’re new to all this, we suggest you leave the payment methods at home for now.
+If you’re new to all this, we suggest you leave the payment methods out of arms length for now.

 This will prevent you from being fast-talked or pressured into putting down a deposit.
 Never underrate how much pressure you can fall under; you’re dealing with professionals who have often spent years fine-tuning their methods.

-The only exception to this is if the property really is selling out fast, and you already know you want it.
+The only exception to this is if the property really is selling out fast.
+Otherwise, you’ll get that precious few moments to mull over your decision if, say, you leave your cheque in the car.

 In any case, we suggest you give yourself at least two to three days to think things over, before you make your deposit.
 Do this even if you’ve already viewed other properties and narrowed it down to “the one”.